Terry Maple: Later career

-Palm Beach Zoo

 In 2005, Maple was granted a formal leave of absence from Georgia Tech to become the President/CEO of the Palm Beach Zoo.
-On Earth Day 2009, the Palm Beach Zoo opened the innovative Melvin J. and Claire Levine Animal Care Complex, including a state-of- the-art animal hospital and the innovative Center for Conservation Medicine.
-Equipped with solar power provided by a grant from the Florida Power & Light Foundation, the U.S. Green Building Council certified the building LEED Gold, the first LEED-certified zoo veterinary hospital in the nation.
+On Earth Day 2009, the Palm Beach Zoo opened the Melvin J. and Claire Levine Animal Care Complex.

-The Community Foundation of Palm Beach and Martin County honored the Palm Beach Zoo as its "Sustainability Leader" among 59 competing non-profits in the region, confirming the zoo's growing leadership role in sustainability.
 Maple retired as CEO of the Palm Beach Zoo in 2011.
 He resumed his affiliation with Florida Atlantic University and finished his thirteenth book, Zoo Animal Welfare (co-authored with Bonnie Perdue) published by Springer-Verlag in 2013.

 Death

-Maple died on December 3, 2023, at the age of 77, after complications from an infection; he was living in Mount Pleasant, South Carolina.
+Maple died on December 3, 2023, after complications from an infection; he was living in Mount Pleasant, South Carolina.